 Navajo guides take you on foot, horseback or by jeep through spectacularly beautiful and sacred lands.
 Call the Tribal Park Headquarters for more information, (435) 727-5870.

 As you drive into the valley, you may feel as though you're driving through one of the classic Hollywood westerns.
-The feeling comes for good reason: hundreds of movies and commercials have been shot right here.
+The feeling comes for good reason: hundreds of movies and commercials have been shot right here–it easily makes the list of the top things to see in Utah.
 And as you travel, you're following in the footsteps of legends like John Wayne and contemporaries like Johnny Depp and Armie Hammer.

 When you arrive in Monument Valley, your first stop should be at the Goulding Film and Cultural History museum at Goulding's Lodge.
 It's the perfect introduction and educational resource for what you'll see in the valley.